shirakoslurper/shirakoslurper.github.io/docs/blog/posts/sourcing_jp_fish.md

   - shirakoslurper
 ---

-# Notes on Sourcing Japanese Fish in the States as a Home Ched
+# Notes on Sourcing Japanese Fish in the States as a Home Chef

 The most involved sushi nerds in the states tend not to compromise on wild Japanese fish.